 This is one category where my family and I are actively trying to change the way we consume energy in order to lower our carbon footprint.

 To help reduce our energy consumption at home, we use a service called OhmConnect.* OhmConnect notifies us when there's going to be a demand for energy, and we reduce our energy consumption during that time by turning off the lights and thermostat, and waiting to run the dishwasher and washing machine during those times.
 In return, OhmConnect rewards us with the opportunity to earn cash and prizes.
 You can see our chart below.

 Learn more about how to conserve energy with OhmConnect.

 Another easy way to save money and use less dirty energy is to get a roof solar system installed.
-Two companies to consider getting quotes from if you're in the market for a solar roof system are EnergySage.com* and SunPower*.
+If you're thinking of going solar but you're not sure where to begin, read The ultimate solar home guide.

 Finally, see if your utility offers the option to get 100% renewable energy at home.
 Where I live in San Jose I'm able to get 100% of my energy from San Jose's Clean Energy program for a small monthly fee.
 Although this is not available in every community, more and more programs like this are becoming available through local utilities.

 Reduce food waste - "The food we waste is responsible for roughly 8 percent of global emissions," according to Drawdown.org.